FSUdigitalmedia/p5play_template/README.md

 See the links for license information.

 `sketch.js` has a very simple game to demonstrate a few features of the p5play library.
+(Since it's hosted via GitHub Pages, you can [play it here](https://fsudigitalmedia.github.io/p5play_template/)).
 Wipe it out and make your own game!
 (After you record your high score, of course.)

 ## Notes